fossasia/knitting.fossasia.org/README.md

 [`knitweb`][knitweb-repo] is an app frontend and backend that works together with the [`knitlib`][knitserver] server and uses the [`knitpat`][knitpat] format.You can

-- read out the [Functionality of knitWeb Application][http://blog.fossasia.org/author/sameera1234/]
+- read about the [Functionality of knitWeb Application][http://blog.fossasia.org/author/sameera1234/]
 - read about the [KnitWeb Localization][http://blog.fossasia.org/knitweb-localization/]

 Contribute: